Tumescent LiposuctionView More Before & Afters

 - You have had a surgical procedure, so it is essential to bring someone with you to drive you home after the procedure.
 Even though you may feel up to it, we will not allow you to drive yourself.

 What are possible side effects?

 Typically, the most common side effects are swelling, but this is normal.
 Bruising rarely occurs or allergy to medications has been noted.
 Extremely rare cases of puncture of areas under the fat have been reported as well as other complications (fat embolus, infection, fluid collection), but these will be discussed at the time of the consultation in depth and have not been noted with this method other than in extreme cases.

 Yes!
 It seems that after puberty, we do not create new fat cells.
 When you gain weight, you expand the fat cells that you have.
 Tumescent liposuction permanently removes fat cells to improve your body’s contour.
 Should you gain weight after liposuction, it goes to the fat cells that remain in your body, so it is quite important to not gain weight after this procedure or the areas will appear abnormal.
 The localized fatty deposits that existed prior to liposuction can no longer balloon up out of proportion to the surrounding areas.

 Liposuction will improve your ability to wear and look good in clothes, but dimples, ripples, and stretch marks will not improve and sometimes are even accentuated following liposuction.
-There are treatments for cellulite now, including Cellfina and Qwo, which may be used in conjunction with or after the procedure.
+There are treatments for cellulite now, including Cellfina, which may be used in conjunction with or after the procedure.